-Clemmons and Greensboro, North Carolina Functional Medicine physician Dr. Susan Sykes wants you to know that there are natural, evidence-based ways to treat hypertension, and we've great success in our clinic helping patients with this common problem.
+Clemmons and Greensboro, North Carolina Functional Medicine doctor Dr. Susan Sykes wants you to know that there are natural, evidence-based ways to treat hypertension, and we've great success in our clinic helping patients with this common problem.

 While some forms of hypertension appear without warning, there are many lifestyle behaviors that elevate your risk of developing this particular condition.
 Functional medicine care from Dr. Susan Sykes can help you identify the factors present in your life, as well as create a treatment plan that reduces your risk of blood pressure-related issues in the future.